lindsayphan/MomotaroGame/README.md

 > * All project phases are to be submitted to this GitHub repository.
 You should modify this README file to reflect the different phases of the project.
 In addition, you should regularly hold sprint meetings with your group.
 You will need to hold two to three scrum/check-in meetings with your lab TA/reader at different times in addition to the final demo.

 ## Project Description
  > [game name] is a text-based role-playing game where you can play as different character types such as: [character-name-1], [character-name-2], or [character-name-3].
 Depending on your selected character, you will have different items and abilities to choose from.
 You encounter enemies like [list of enemies].
 To win the game, you must beat the final boss, [boss-name].
-There are two difficulties to choose from, normal (all items and abilities available) and hard (tougher enemies and no healing abilities).
+There are two difficulties to choose from: normal (all items and abilities available) and hard (tougher enemies and no healing abilities).

  > * Why is it important or interesting to you?